 The Newborn Carrier Showdown - Babybjorn Mini VS. Ergobaby Embrace

-When it comes to carriers for newborns, there are several options on the market.
+When it comes to baby carriers for newborns, there are several options on the market.
 Wrap carriers, ring slings, structured carriers, and more!
 I found that traditional wrap carriers, while great for newborns, are complicated and hard to use by parents (cudos to those who can make them work!).
-Structured carriers on the other hand (such as the popular Ergobaby Omni 360 and Babybjorn One), are bulky and often too big and rigid for newborns.
+Structured baby carriers on the other hand (such as the popular Ergobaby Omni 360 and Babybjorn One), are bulky and often too big and rigid for newborns.
 So which carrier is best for my newborn AND me?

 This dilemma must be common, because in recent years, two of the most prominent names in the baby carrier field, Babybjorn and Ergobaby, launched special newborn carriers, that are a hybrid of wrap carriers and structured ones.
 They combine the soft "hug" of wrap carriers with more support, like structured carriers offer.
 The leading products in this field are the Babybjorn Mini and the Ergobaby Embrace.